Tower Theatre (Los Angeles)

-The Tower Theatre is a historic movie theater that opened in 1927 in the Broadway Theater District of Downtown Los Angeles.
+The Tower Theatre (known as the Apple Tower Theatre since its refurbishment by Apple Inc.) is a historic movie theater that opened in 1927 in the Broadway Theater District of Downtown Los Angeles.

+It is currently an Apple Store, and serves as a flagship location for the company.

 History

 The Tower Theatre, at South Broadway and West Eighth Street, was commissioned by H.L.
 Gumbiner.
 He would also build the Los Angeles Theatre in 1931.

 The Tower was the first theater designed by architect S. Charles Lee.
 Seating 900 on a tiny site (50 feet wide by 153 feet long), replacing the 650-seat 1911 Garrick Theatre, it was designed in powerful Baroque Revival style with innovative French, Spanish, Moorish, and Italian elements all executed in terra-cotta.
 Its interior was modeled after the Paris Opera House.
 Its exterior features a prominent clock tower, the very top of which was removed after an earthquake.

 The Tower was the first film house in Los Angeles to be wired for talking pictures, and it was the location of the sneak preview and Los Angeles premiere of Warner Bros.' revolutionary part-talking The Jazz Singer (1927), starring Al Jolson.
 It was the first theater in Los Angeles to be air conditioned.

 The theater opened in 1927 with the silent film The Gingham Girl starring Lois Wilson and George K. Arthur.
 For a while during the early 1950s, the name was changed to the Newsreel Theater.
 It closed as a theatre in 1988.